ibm-cloud-docs/virtual-servers/vsi_public_selections.md

 You must make the following selections when you provision a public virtual server.

 ## Location
 You can select the specific data center to which you want to deploy.
-For new deployments, {{site.data.keyword.Bluemix}} automatically identifies the best POD (based on availability) and creates the appropriate public and private VLANs.
-For additions to existing environments, you can select the specific POD, VLAN, and subnet that is required for your design.
+For new deployments, {{site.data.keyword.Bluemix}} automatically identifies the best data center (based on availability) and creates the appropriate public and private VLANs.
+For additions to existing environments, you can select the specific data center, VLAN, and subnet that is required for your design.
 For more information about VLANs and subnets, see [Getting started with VLANs](/docs/infrastructure/vlans/getting-started.html).

 Selecting a subnet is optional and to be used only when you require your device to use an IP address from the subnet.
 If you select a subnet, verify that you have enough IP addresses to fulfill the request.
 If you do not have enough IP addresses for your subnet, your order can be delayed or canceled.
 {:tip}